 Note that the inequalities from the second decision are precisely that of the first taken to the power of 10.
-Therefore, if Alice's belief regarding the likelihoods, $c_a$ , $c_b$ , $d_a$ , and $d_b$ remained constant in the two decisions, her pattern cannot be rationalized as that of a Bayesian DM.
+Therefore, if Alice's belief regarding the likelihoods, c_a , c_b , d_a , and d_b remained constant in the two decisions, her pattern cannot be rationalized as that of a Bayesian DM.
+While Bayesian updating may seem to be key, note we only required posteriors to be monotonic in the samples' likelihood ratios.